 Navigation is also one of fuboTV’s strengths.
 I like how it has a traditional TV guide as well as a list of networks in a grid layout for times when I know what I want to watch.

 fuboTV also lets you easily browse sports, TV shows and movies by specific genres.

 The channel lineup won’t be a win for everyone. fuboTV is going to appeal to people who can live without ESPN but still like to watch soccer, football, baseball, basketball and/or hockey games carried on other sports networks.

-For sports fans who want ESPN and don’t need the niche channels that fuboTV offers, Sling TV starts at just $20 per month and YouTube TV, PlayStation Vue, Hulu with Live TV and DirecTV Now are $40 or below.
+For sports fans who want ESPN and don’t need the niche channels that fuboTV offers, Sling TV starts at just $25 per month and YouTube TV, Hulu with Live TV and DirecTV Now are between $40 and $50 per month.

 Compare your options in Clark’s guide to the best live TV streaming plans and deals!

 |Lots and lots of sports channels||Base plan is more expensive than most competitors|